What is the best dehumidifier for a bathroom? Expert advice on safely removing moisture and preventing mould

 (Image credit: Future)

 When it comes to choosing the best dehumidifier for a bathroom, there are a few factors that you need to consider that differ from if you were buying one for another area of your home.
+Based on the things you need to know before buying a dehumidifier these are the considerations for bathrooms:

-• Noise: Noise levels vary for dehumidifiers, but one thing is for sure, you don’t want to listen to anything too loud while you’re trying to relax in the bath.
+• Noise: noise levels vary for dehumidifiers, but one thing is for sure, you don’t want to listen to anything too loud while you’re trying to relax in the bath.
 Look for dehumidifiers that have a decibel rating under 40, this is especially important if you’re looking for the best dehumidifier for the bedroom too.

-• Auto-humidity: Bathrooms never stay in the same humidity because you’re in and out and doing different things.
+• Auto-humidity: bathrooms never stay in the same humidity because you’re in and out and doing different things.
 So, if you are going to opt for an electrical version, look for one with an automatic humidity setting.
 That way, it will kick in when it rises past a set level and stop running when it brings that humidity back down.

 Is it safe to use a dehumidifier in a bathroom?